-We are a small (26) but growing network of scholars from various academic disciplines (political science, public policy, law, economics, sociology, history and criminology), all working on issues related to financial accountability in the EU.
-We recently gained status as UACES collaborative research network for the period 2015-2018.
+We are a burgeoning network of 29 scholars from various academic disciplines (political science, public policy, law, economics, sociology, history and criminology), all working on issues related to financial accountability in the EU.
+We are recognised as a UACES (University Association of Contemporary European Studies) collaborative research network for the period 2015-2018.
 Our research includes:

-- fields of practice such as auditing, taxation, accountancy and budgeting
+- fields of practice: auditing, taxation, accountancy and budgeting

-- stages of the policy process such as implementation and evaluation (ex ante / ex post)
+- stages of the policy process: implementation and evaluation (ex ante / ex post)

-- institutions such as the European Court of Auditors, European Parliament (Budgetary Control), European Commission, Anti-Fraud Office, European Central Bank
+- institutions: European Court of Auditors, European Parliament (Budgetary Control), European Commission, Anti-Fraud Office, European Central Bank

-- institutional issues of reform, roles, design, leadership, culture, ethics, learning
+- institutional issues: reform, roles, design, leadership, culture, ethics, learning

-- new instruments such as the European Stability Mechanism and European Semester
+- new instruments: European Stability Mechanism and European Semester

 We aim to engage academics and researchers, including doctoral students, EU officials, policy practitioners and civil society in our debates and collaborative research projects.
 Some members have been recipients of a postgraduate research grant on public finance awarded by European University Institute and European Court of Auditors.